 5) Names of three persons who may be contacted for reference letters.

-Application materials must be submitted online at UK Jobs:
+Application materials must be submitted via the UK job site:

 For questions about the position, please contact the Search Committee Chair,

 Dr. Oleg Tsodikov (firstname.lastname@example.org).
 Application review will begin immediately and continue until the positions are filled.
 To assure full consideration, application materials should be received by December 5, 2023.

 The University of Kentucky is an Equal Opportunity and Affirmative Action Employer & Educator.
 If offered a position, the candidate will be required to pass a pre-employment drug screen, and national background check in accordance with University of Kentucky Human Resources regulations.